You can use placement groups to influence how EC2 instances are placed.

 - AWS recommends launch homogeneous instances within a clustered placement group.

-- You cannot move an existing instance to a placement group.
+- You cannot move an existing running instance to a placement group.

 - You cannot merge placement groups.